Want to know what it is? Here's how!

 Think it might be a meteorite?

-Check out the Utah Geological Survey's Guide to Meteorite Identification to help answer some of your basic questions about whether or not you've found a meteorite before you contact us.
-Unfortunately, the odds of finding a meteorite are quite small and one of the most common misidentified materials mistaken for a meteorite is slag.
-If you still think it's a meteorite, feel free to contact us with some pictures.
+- Check out the Utah Geological Survey's Guide to Meteorite Identification to help answer some of your basic questions about whether or not you've found a meteorite before you contact us.